 - Body language clues that show how others are thinking and responding to you

-Managing the delivery of Customer Service Excellence
+- The world of Customer Service Excellence

-- Delivering a next generation customer experience
+- Managing the next generation customer experience

 - Provide your staff with the necessary skills to deliver a great customer experience

-The connection between customer service and reputation:
+- The connection between customer service and reputation

 - Who are your internal suppliers and customers?